 Member: Trish Jordas

-Publicity: Laurie Scullard
+Publicity and website: Laurie Scullard

 Team Captains 2020